-Action Number Action Action Timeframe Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town What Cost Will Pay For How Funded 2019 Upgrade Existing Dry Hydrant Fittings on the Pleasant Pond, Mentis Scientific Inc, Poverty Plains, Retreat Road Dry Hydrants to Reduce the Impact of Rural Wildfires Short Term 1-2 Years 75 Fire Department \$7,500 Some of the Town's dry hydrants do not work because the connection between the metal and plastic fittings are not sealed properly- may work sometimes and not others.
-The need exists to fix these long term.
-More Time.
-Lightning, Wildfire, Drought, Hazardous Materials, Fire, Human Poverty Plains, Cost is for replacement of dry hydrant fittings on 4 # of hydrants.
-Capital Reserve Fund - Dry Hydrants #100- 2019 Install Simonds Long Term 4-5 Years 63 Kearsarge Regional School District, with help from Simonds Elementary School \$750,000 Simonds School needs a installed generator to run the school functions in the event of power outage.
+Action Number Action Action Timeframe Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
+What Cost Will Pay For How Funded 2019 Upgrade Existing Dry Hydrant Fittings on the Pleasant Pond, Mentis Scientific Inc, Poverty Plains, Retreat Road Dry Hydrants to Reduce the Impact of Rural Wildfires Short Term 1-2 Years Fire Department \$7,500 fittings are not sealed properly- may work sometimes and not others.
+The need exists to fix these long Wildfire, Drought, Plains, Cost is for replacement of dry hydrant fittings on 4 # of hydrants.
+Capital Reserve Fund - Dry Hydrants 2019 Install Simonds School Fire Suppression System to Reduce the Impact of Fires and a Generator to Reduce the Impact of Wind, Storm or Winter Events Long Term 4-5 Years Kearsarge Regional School District, with help from Simonds Elementary School \$750,000 functions in the event of power outage.
 The building does not have a sprinkler system, but there is a fire alarm system.
-Limited location for evacuation of children, shuts down entire Main Street area.
-Kids drill evacuation to the Church, buses pick them up, worked well.
-7 communities in District.
-Students will be evacuated to the KRSD Middle School if power outages occur.
-Placing an installed generator may require fuel delivery.
-Project may go beyond 5 years.
-Water main pipe must be extended into school ground for system.
-'More Funding.
-Lightning, Wildfire, Drought, Hazardous Materials, Fire, Human Cost is for sprinkler system installation labor, pipe materials, (\$575,000), installation of generator with labor, material and pad (\$150,000).
-School District CIP, then Warrant Article (School) 2019 Install Lightning Rods and Grounding Panels At the Police Department, New Fire Station, Transfer Station, Public Works Facility, Town Hall, and Pillsbury Free Library to Reduce the Impact of Lightning 69 Board of Selectmen with Fire Department and Emergency Manageme nt assistance (\$20,000 per Most Town Buildings do not have lightning rods and surge protectors at the main electrical box source to offset lightning strikes.
-Lightning is a concern as the computer systems are vulnerable as well as the buildings themselves and their contents.
-Lightning has caused similar problems in surrounding Lightning, Wildfire, Drought, Hazardous Materials, Fire, Human Departmen t, New Fire Station, Transfer Station, Public Town Buildings Operating Budget of Town Depts or CIP to get all Buildings done at once
+Limited location for Lightning, Wildfire, Drought, Hazardous Materials, Fire, Human School District CIP, then Warrant Article (School) 2019 Install Lightning Rods and Grounding Panels At the Police Department, New Fire Station, Transfer Station, Public Works Facility, Town Hall, and Pillsbury Free Library to Reduce the Impact of Lightning Board of Selectmen with Fire Department and Emergency Manageme nt assistance (\$20,000 per are vulnerable as well as the Lightning, Wildfire, Drought, Hazardous Materials, Fire, Human Police Departmen t, New Fire Station, Transfer Station, Public Works Facility, Town Hall, Operating Budget of Town Depts or CIP to get all Buildings done at once

-Action Number Action Action Timeframe Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town What Cost Will Pay For How Funded communities.
+Action Number Action Action Timeframe Responsible Description and Evaluation of Action What Cost Will Pay For How Funded communities.
 Lower Priority, More Funding and Pillsbury Free Library 2019 Install a Static River Gage At West Roby District Road on the Warner River to Reduce the Impact of Flooding Short Term 1-2 Years Emergency Manageme nt West Roby District Road bridge to have an immediate, monitorable early warning system for high flood events.
 This is a low-cost measure that could be observed by the public.
-Lower Priority (seek completion in 2024, coordinate with dry hydrant install) River, Flood Abutment at West Roby Estimated cost is for installation and materials for a static river gage.
-HMGP 2024 and Generator to Reduce the Impact of Fire Events 4-5 Years, Phase I of II Public Works Department - \$2 million its the growth and waste of the Town and does not have fire suppression systems.
+Lower Priority (seek completion in 2024, coordinate with dry hydrant install) Abutment at West Roby cost is for installation and materials for a static river gage.
+HMGP 2024 Redesign the Transfer Station with a Fire Suppression System and Generator to Reduce the Impact of Fire Events 4-5 Years, Phase I of II Public Works Department - \$2 million Town and does not have fire suppression systems.
 Encourage more recycling, and include a fire suppression system and generator on the existing site -> long-term project between 2026-2034.
 Cistern to be included with the Public Works building.
 Separate for efficiency, upgrade equipment and building, keep public safe from recycling and equipment.
-Addenlarge the space, add storage, use safety and environmental conscious features, Hazardous Materials, Fire, Human Public Works Building water in the event of fire.
-2024 Work with NHDOT on Design of the New NH 127 Bridge over the Warner River to Ensure Ice Jams, Scouring and Flooding Will be Addressed Public Works Department Bridge 254/180 NH 127 at Dustin River, Ice, Scouring, Flood Bridge 254/180 NH 127 at Dustin Road over Warner River Cost is in- kind staff and volunteer labor.
+Add- enlarge the space, add storage, use safety and environmental conscious features, Wildfire, Drought, Hazardous Materials, Fire, Human Building of cistern or well and associated pumps to be able to supply PWD building with water in the event of fire.
+Article, add to Capital Improvemen t Program 2024 Work with NHDOT on Design of the New NH 127 Bridge over the Warner River to Ensure Ice Jams, Scouring and Flooding Will be Addressed Public Works Department \$0 Bridge 254/180 NH 127 at Dustin Scouring, Flood NH 127 at Dustin Cost is in- kind staff and volunteer labor.
 N/A